DAVID LUKEHURST

 Recently, it has been my pleasure to have received quite a few enquiries and orders from customers in France and Belgium.
 I myself have French relations as one of my grandmothers was French.
 I have also been inspired by Jean Texereau's fascinating and very practical book "How to Make a Telescope" which I have read many times.

 I hope that prospective customers will have the chance to see one of my telescopes when the current group of orders are delivered and I welcome enquiries.
-I have heard that some people have not received replies when they have tried to contact me.
-If this has happened, please try again with the e-mail link on this page or telephone me as I always respond to enquiries.
-Main e-mail address: Main E-mail Address.
-Alternatively, if you experience any difficulty with this e-mail address, please try this address: Alternative E-mail Address.
 Telephone: 00 44 (0)115 9602266.
-If there is still no response, please write to me at: David Lukehurst, Astronomical Telescope Maker, 87 Victoria Road, Sherwood, Nottingham, NG5 2NL, UK.
+E-mail:davidlukehurst108@gmail.com If there is still no response, please write to me at: David Lukehurst, Astronomical Telescope Maker, 87 Victoria Road, Sherwood, Nottingham, NG5 2NL, UK.
+It is my intention always to respond promptly to enquiries .

 Secondary Spiders

 I have heard that some prospective customers have expressed concern about the single curved vane spider that I use on the smaller telescopes (although it works very well and my experience is that it has no disadvantages).
-However, the classical 4-vane spider is fitted as standard on telescopes of 16-inches and larger and is available on request for telescopes of any size.
+However, the classical 4-vane spider is fitted as standard on telescopes of 16-inches and larger and is available on request for telescopes of any size at no additional charge

 David Lukehurst